 Start by browning your ground beef, and then set it aside.

-Pour the beans back into the pot, adding 10 cups (2.4 liters) of water.
+Pour the beans back into the pot, adding 10 cups (2.4 liters) of water or broth.

 Add the tomatoes, garlic, spices, corn, onions, and browned ground beef.